wso2/docs-is/en/docs/developer-portal/applications/oidc-configurations.md

 For instance, high-risk logins such as a user attempting to log in from an unusual location causes the adaptive authentication mechanism to prompt an extra authentication in order to increase security.

 You can add authentication steps or use a template to configure adaptive authentication depending on your requirement.
-For example, add Demo HardwareKey Authenticator
+For example, add Demo HardwareKey Authenticator.

 ## Advanced
 Common configuration for all application types.
 Can use fragments.